atash3/atash3/README.md

 ## Hello World! 👋

-My name is Aisha Tashpulatova and I am currently a 4th year undergraduate at Indiana University Indianapolis (IUI), majoring in neuroscience with a minor in mathematics.
+My name is Aisha Tashpulatova, and I’m a senior at Indiana University Indianapolis (IUI) majoring in Neuroscience, with a minor in Mathematics.

-For most of my undergraduate career, I have worked in Dr. Christopher Lapish's lab at the Indiana University School of Medicine in constructring a computational neuroscience project.
-Alongside Dr. William Barnett, this project has grown in its progression through milestone posters which you can view on this page.
+For most of my undergraduate career, I’ve worked in Dr. Christopher Lapish’s lab at the IU School of Medicine on a computational neuroscience project.
+In collaboration with Dr. William Barnett, this project has evolved through various stages, including milestone posters and presentations, which are available in the repositories on this GitHub profile.

-Recently, I have begun applying for graduate programs to continue my journey in pursuing neuroscience research where I hope to utilize my computational skills and other experimental techniques towards understanding the mechanisms which underlie memory and learning processes.
+I’m currently applying to graduate programs in neuroscience, where I hope to deepen my understanding of memory and learning mechanisms through a combination of computational modeling and experimental approaches.

 ## Research
 - Worked in Dr. Christopher Lapish's lab on a computational neuroscience project.
 - Collaborated with Dr. William Barnett to develop and present milestone posters.
 - Gained experience in data analysis, computational modeling, and experimental design.